aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/platform-settings.md

           # Platforms without support for per interface MTU can use a single default interface MTU setting.
 Set this via "default_interface_mtu"
           per_interface_mtu: <bool; default=True>

+          # Support for configuration of per interface L2 MTU on Ethernet or Port-channel interfaces.
+          # Feature will be ignored on unsupported platforms.
+          per_interface_l2_mtu: <bool; default=True>

+          # Support for configuration of per interface L2 MRU (maximum receive unit) on Ethernet and Port-Channel interfaces.
+          # Feature will be ignored on unsupported platforms.
+          per_interface_l2_mru: <bool; default=True>

           # Disables FIB updates and route advertisement when the BGP instance is initiated until the BGP convergence state is reached.
           # Can be overridden by setting "bgp_update_wait_install" host/group_vars.
+          # Feature will be ignored on unsupported platforms.
           bgp_update_wait_install: <bool; default=True>

           # Do not advertise reachability to a prefix until that prefix has been installed in hardware.
           # This will eliminate any temporary black holes due to a BGP speaker advertising reachability to a prefix that may not yet be installed into the forwarding plane.
           # Can be overridden by setting "bgp_update_wait_for_convergence" host/group_vars.
+          # Feature will be ignored on unsupported platforms.
           bgp_update_wait_for_convergence: <bool; default=True>

           # Support for Platform SFE Interface Profiles.